erikaduan/r_tips/tutorials/dv-volcano_plots_with_ggplot/dv-volcano_plots_with_ggplot.md

 obscure concept outside of bioinformatics, but their construction can be used to demonstrate the elegance and versatility of `ggplot2`.

-In the last two years, a number of handy new functions have been added to `dplyr` and `ggplot2`, which this post has been updated to reflect.
-The original coding logic should still be attributed to [Chuanxin Liu](https://github.com/codetrainee), my former PhD student.
-I also recommend the excellent [RStudio Cloud ggplot2 tutorials](https://rstudio.cloud/learn/primers/3), which have taught me some new tricks.
+Since 2020, a number of handy new functions have been added to `dplyr` and `ggplot2`, which this post has been updated to reflect.
+The original coding logic should be attributed to [Chuanxin Liu](https://github.com/codetrainee), my former PhD student.
+I also recommend the excellent [RStudio Cloud ggplot2 tutorials](https://rstudio.cloud/learn/primers/3), which have taught me some new `ggplot` tricks.

 Let’s get started then.